Types of Insulin

 Insulin is used to treat people who have diabetes.
 Each type of insulin acts over a specific amount of time.
 The amount of time can be affected by exercise, diet, illness, some medicines, stress, the dose, and where the insulin has been injected.

 Insulin strength is usually U-100, or 100 units of insulin in one milliliter of fluid.
 Short-acting (regular) insulin is also available in U-500, or 500 units of insulin in one milliliter of fluid.
 This is five times more concentrated than U-100 regular insulin.

 Insulin is made by different companies.
 Make sure you use the same type of insulin consistently.

-Intermediate- and long-acting types of insulin contain added substances (buffers) that make them work over a long time and may appear cloudy.
+Intermediate- and long-acting insulins contain added substances (buffers) that make them work over a long time and that may make them look cloudy.
 When these types of insulin sit for even a few minutes, the buffered insulin settles to the bottom of the vial.
-But insulin glargine (Lantus) and insulin detemir (Levemir) are clear liquids, not cloudy.
+But insulin glargine (Lantus) and insulin detemir (Levemir) are clear liquids (not cloudy).

 Mixtures of insulin can sometimes be combined in the same syringe, for example, intermediate-acting and rapid- or short-acting insulin.
 Not all insulins can be mixed together.

 For convenience, there are premixed rapid- and intermediate-acting insulin.
 The insulin will start to work as quickly as the fastest-acting insulin in the combination.
 It will peak when each type of insulin typically peaks, and it will last as long as the longest-acting insulin.
 Examples include: